keenlabs/KeenClient-Python/CONTRIBUTING.md

 This PR template can be viewed rendered in Markdown [here](./.github/PULL_REQUEST_TEMPLATE.md).
 Github will auto-populate any new PRs filed with this template, so don't worry about copy-pasting it.

 ## How to report a bug

 If you find a security vulnerability, do NOT open an issue.
 Email team@keen.io instead.

-If you find a bug that's not a security vulnerability please head over to the issues tab of this rep and open up an issue.
+If you find a bug that's not a security vulnerability please head over to the `issues <./issues>`_ page, and file a new report.

 We created these labels to help us organize issues: